Brothers Past: History

 Since then, Brothers Past toured nationally across the United States, playing more than 800 shows since their 2000 formation, including appearances at Wakarusa, Bonnaroo and SXSW.
 In the middle of 2006, it was announced that Lowenberg would be leaving the band to pursue environmental law and that Ilya Stemkovsky, formerly of OM Trio would take over for him.
 Stemkovsky performed with the band until Dec.
 31, 2007, when the band announced a hiatus to focus on other interests.
-Hamilton and Parnell both turned their focus to side projects—Hamilton embraced his love of songwriting with the Americana-tinged stylings of American Babies and Parnell began working with world-renowned drummer Johnny Rabb as part of the drum and bass duo Biodiesel.
+Hamilton and Parnell both turned their focus to side projects—Hamilton embraced his love of songwriting with the Americana-tinged stylings of American Babies and Parnell began working with drummer Johnny Rabb as part of the drum and bass duo Biodiesel.
 McKee began teaching piano at the School of Rock in Downingtown, PA where he currently works as the school's Music Director.

 After a one-year hiatus, the band returned to the stage (with original drummer Rick Lowenberg) at a New Year's Eve performance on December 31, 2008 at The Note in West Chester, Pennsylvania.
 The show sold out in less than 30 minutes.